-This one is a bit harder so we will spend two days on it.
+This one is a bit harder so we may spend more time on it.

 Online Plus Code: This is an online task.
 For this one you also need to send me the code that you write, and it also needs to work when I test it online.
-The general rules in section 4.1 (page 43) apply, including email subject line but not program comment line.
+The general rules in section 4.1 (page 42) apply, including email subject line but not program comment line.